2011 Pittsburgh Steelers season: Week 14: vs. Cleveland Browns

 Coming off their season-sweeping win over the Bengals, the Steelers stayed at home, donned their throwback uniforms again, and played a Week 14 AFC North duel with the Cleveland Browns on Thursday night.
 Pittsburgh trailed early in the first quarter as Browns kicker Phil Dawson got a 20-yard field goal.
 The Steelers would answer with quarterback Ben Roethlisberger finding wide receiver Jerricho Cotchery on an 11-yard touchdown pass.
 After a scoreless second and third quarter (which saw Roethlisberger suffer a left high-ankle sprain near the end of the first half and yet returned for the start of the second), Pittsburgh pulled away in the fourth quarter with Roethlisberger hooking up with wide receiver Antonio Brown on a 79-yard touchdown pass.

+Steelers defender James Harrison was suspended for 1 game after a helmet-to-helmet hit on Browns quarterback Colt McCoy in the fourth quarter.

 With the win, the Steelers improved to 10–3.

+As of the 2025 season, this is the last time the Steelers won against an AFC North opponent on a Thursday.

 Week 15: at San Francisco 49ers

 Coming off their divisional home win over the Browns, the Steelers flew to Candlestick Park for a Week 15 interconference duel with the San Francisco 49ers on Monday night.
 The start of the game was delayed 30 minutes due to a transformer blew out power to the stadium.
 When the game started Pittsburgh trailed in the first half with 49ers kicker David Akers getting a 22-yard field goal in the first quarter, followed by a 38-yard field goal in the second quarter.

 The Steelers would answer in the third quarter with a 51-yard field goal from kicker Shaun Suisham, but San Francisco came right back with quarterback Alex Smith completing a 1-yard touchdown pass to tight end Vernon Davis.
 The 49ers would pull away in the fourth quarter with running back Frank Gore getting a 5-yard touchdown run.

 With the loss, Pittsburgh fell to 10–4.